| |

 A Retirement Joke to Add to Retirement Speeches Made by Co-Employees)

-In your 40 years with this company, Eric, you have used up two truck loads of paper, sent out 1,600 reports, used up 1,800 pens and pencils, and, of course, told at least 10,000 jokes to lighten up the day for your co-workers.
-How much money you have made for the organization is in doubt, however.
+out 1,600 reports, used up 1,800 pens and pencils, and, of course, told at least 10,000 jokes to lighten up

 A Corny Retirement Poem to Add to Humorous Retirement Speeches

-A light-hearted retirement poem can lighten the atmosphere and add a finishing touch to retirement speeches made by a co-worker for a retiring employee.
+A light-hearted retirement poem can lighten the atmosphere and add a finishing touch to

 Here is a sample of a corny retirement poem to add to your free retirement speech.: